openebs-archive/openebs-docs/docs/alphafeatures.md

 This feature is not yet ready for production use cases and can be enabled via a feature gate flag.
 The feature gate can be enabled by:
 - adding an additional arg (`--feature-gates=GPTBasedUUID`) to NDM DaemonSet or
-- via Helm flag `featureGates.GPTBasedUUID.featureGateFlag=GPTBasedUUID`
+- via setting the Helm flags `featureGates.enabled=true` and `featureGates.GPTBasedUUID.enabled=true`

 ## Support for ARM64